jansromi/opentrack/README.md

 Please first refer to <<https://github.com/opentrack/opentrack/wiki>> for [new user guide](https://github.com/opentrack/opentrack/wiki/Quick-Start-Guide-(WIP)), [frequent answers](https://github.com/opentrack/opentrack/wiki/common-issues), specific tracker/filter
 documentation.
 See also the [gameplay video](https://www.youtube.com/watch?v=XI73ul_FnBI) with opentrack set up.

-## What Changed In This Fork

-- Added a "Precision while held" mode that temporarily scales mapped yaw, pitch, and roll output while a bound key is held.
-- Added primary and alternate key bindings for the precision mode in the options dialog.
-- Added configurable precision scale values for yaw, pitch, and roll in the options dialog.
-- Refactored the pipeline precision handling so the precision state is cleared on recenter and transitions cleanly when the precision key is released.

-### 2026-04-03 update

-- Added manual translation axes for X, Y, and Z, with per-axis tracked/manual/disabled modes, configurable limits, speed, and shortcut bindings.
-- Added Windows joystick analog control for manual translation, including per-axis joystick selection, invert, and deadzone settings.
-- Added manual axis detents for manual key control, with per-axis enable toggles, configurable detent positions, and hold-to-pass delay timing.
-- Updated the manual translation options UI and runtime pipeline so recentering and mode changes clear temporary manual-axis state cleanly.

 ## Usage